Lemon Pie in Meringue Shell

 - 2 cups heavy whipping cream, whipped

-- In a large saucepan, combine the egg yolks, lemon juice and peel, salt and remaining sugar.
+- In a large saucepan, combine the egg yolks, lemon juice and zest, salt and remaining sugar.
 Cook and stir over medium heat until mixture reaches 160° or is thick enough to coat the back of a metal spoon.
 Reduce heat; cook and stir 2 minutes longer.
 Remove from the heat.
 Cool to room temperature without stirring.

 - Fold half of the whipped cream into lemon filling; spread into meringue shell.
 Top with remaining whipped cream.
 Refrigerate leftovers.
-Yield: 6-8 servings.